Federated Learning on Virtual Heterogeneous Data with Local-global Distillation: Related Work

 \subsection{Heterogeneous Federated Learning}

-FL performance downgrading on non-iid data is a critical challenge.
-A variety of FL algorithms have been proposed ranging from global aggregation to local optimization to handle this heterogeneous issue. \emph{Global aggregation} improves the global model exchange process for better unitizing the updated client models to create a powerful server model.
-FedNova~\cite{wang2020tackling} notices an imbalance among different local models caused by different levels of training stage (e.g., certain clients train more epochs than others) and tackles such imbalance by normalizing and scaling the local updates accordingly.
-Meanwhile, FedAvgM~\cite{hsu2019measuring} applies the momentum to server model aggregation to stabilize the optimization.
-Furthermore, there are strategies to refine the server model from learning client models such as FedDF~\cite{lin2020ensemble} and FedFTG~\cite{zhang2022fine}. \emph{Local training optimization} aims to explore the local objective to tackle the non-iid issue in FL system.
-FedProx~\cite{li2020federated} straightly adds $L_2$ norm to regularize the client model and previous server model.
-Scaffold~\cite{karimireddy2020scaffold} adds the variance reduction term to mitigate the ``clients-drift".
-Also, MOON~\cite{li2021model} brings mode-level contrastive learning to maximize the similarity between model representations to stable the local training.
-There is another line of works~\cite{ye2022fedfm, tang2022virtual} proposed to use a global \textit{anchor} to regularize local training.
+FL performance downgrading on non-iid data is a critical challenge~\citep{ye2023heterogeneous}.
+A variety of FL algorithms have been proposed ranging from global aggregation to local optimization to handle this heterogeneous issue, as echoed by \citep{sun2024understanding}, data heterogeneity plays a critical role for model generalization. \emph{Global aggregation} improves the global model exchange process for better unitizing the updated client models to create a powerful server model.
+FedNova~\citep{wang2020tackling} notices an imbalance among different local models caused by different levels of training stage (e.g., certain clients train more epochs than others) and tackles such imbalance by normalizing and scaling the local updates accordingly.
+FedRod~\citep{chen2021bridging} seeks to bridge personalized and generic FL by training separate global and local projection layers.
+Similarly, FedGELA~\cite{fan2024federated} also aims to bridge personalized and generic FL, employing simplex equiangular tight frame (ETF) to address class-imbalance data.
+Meanwhile, FedAvgM~\citep{hsu2019measuring} applies the momentum to server model aggregation to stabilize the optimization.
+Furthermore, there are strategies to refine the server model or client models using knowledge distillation such as FedDF~\citep{lin2020ensemble}, FedGen~\citep{zhu2021data}, FedFTG~\citep{zhang2022fine}, FedICT~\citep{wu2023fedict}, FedGKT~\citep{he2020group}, FedDKC~\citep{wu2022exploring}, and FedHKD~\citep{chen2023best}.
+However, we consider knowledge distillation and data distillation two orthogonal directions to solve data heterogeneity issues. \emph{Local training optimization} aims to explore the local objective to tackle the non-iid issue in FL system.
+FedProx~\citep{li2020federated} straightly adds $L_2$ norm to regularize the client model and previous server model.
+Scaffold~\citep{karimireddy2020scaffold} adds the variance reduction term to mitigate the ``clients-drift".
+MOON~\citep{li2021model} brings mode-level contrastive learning to maximize the similarity between model representations to stable the local training.
+There is also another line of works~\citep{ye2023fedfm, tang2022virtual} proposed to use a global \textit{anchor} to regularize local training.
 Global anchor can be either a set of virtual global data or global virtual representations in feature space.
-However, in \cite{tang2022virtual}, the empirical global anchor selection may not be suitable for data from every distribution as they don't update the anchor according to the training datasets.
+However, in \citep{tang2022virtual}, the empirical global anchor selection may not be suitable for data from arbitrary distribution as they don't update the anchor according to the training datasets.
+More recently, \citep{chen2024escaping} propose to utilize communication compression to facilitate heterogeneous FL training.
+Other methods, such as those rely on feature sharing from clients~\citep{zhou2023fedfa, ye2023fedfm}, are less practical, as they pose greater data privacy risks compared to classical FL settings.